Misinformation about the Silk Road Case

 Many news articles about Ross Ulbricht and his case present sensationalized, inaccurate or false information.

-The purpose of this page is to debunk misconceptions.
+The purpose of this page is to debunk the most common misconceptions.

 “Ross paid to have people killed”

 False.
-Amplified through inaccurate and sensationalized reporting, these allegations were used to deny Ross bail, smear him in the media, bias his jurors and justify the life sentence he ultimately received.
+Amplified through inaccurate and sensationalized reporting, these false murder-for-hire allegations were used to deny Ross Ulbricht’s bail, smear him in the media, and justify the life sentence he ultimately received.

-Never charged at trial or ruled on by a jury, these unproven and unprosecuted allegations were dismissed with prejudice in 2018, and therefore can never be re-filed or used against Ross again.
+Ross was never tried for these allegations, which means the allegations were never ruled on by a jury and Ross was never found guilty of paying to have anyone killed.
+These unproven and unprosecuted accusations were eventually dismissed “with prejudice” in 2018, and therefore can never be re-filed or used against Ross again.

-The accusations relied on anonymous chats and text files never proven to have been authored by Ross.
+The allegations were never proven in court and relied on anonymous chats and text files never proven to have been authored by Ross.
 Hard evidence and testimony—including from the lead Silk Road investigator—show that, over time, multiple people were behind the site admin’s handle (who was called Dread Pirate Roberts or “DPR” for short).
-Two corrupt investigators (sent to prison) also had unfettered access to Silk Road and were admittedly involved in numerous plots.
+Two corrupt federal investigators (sent to prison) also had unfettered access to Silk Road and were admittedly involved in numerous plots.

-Ross has always denied being involved with these allegations, and even Curtis Green, the only alleged victim ever identified, is a longtime, fervent supporter of Ross’s release.
+Ross has always denied being involved with these allegations.
+And even Curtis Green, the only alleged victim ever identified in these allegations, has spoken out against these allegations and is a longtime, fervent supporter of Ross’s release.

 From the only alleged “victim” known